platformsh/platformsh-docs/docs/src/add-services/solr.md

 The example configuration directory is equivalent to the [Solr example configuration set](https://github.com/apache/solr/tree/main/solr/server/solr/configsets/sample_techproducts_configs/conf).
 This default configuration is designed only for testing.
-You are strongly recommended to defined your own configuration with a custom core and endpoint.
+You are strongly recommended to define your own configuration with a custom core and endpoint.

 #### Default for versions below 9